GeekTrainer/learn-django/Module 1.md

 7. Summary
     * In this module you learned:
       - How to install Django
+      - Why Django is great for rapid deployments
-      - The difference between a project and an app
+      - The difference between Django and Flask
+      - The types of applicatons best for Django
-      - How to create and configure a simple app
+      - How to create a simple program
     * In the next module of this learning path, you will learn about Django's Object-Relational Mapper (ORM), how to install and manage a SQLite database, and then create and query data.